yuangu002/yuangu002.github.io/about.md

 ---

 ### Current
-I am a software engineer at Google, Core ML.
-I work on auto-prompting tools for LLM developers.
-Previously, I was a part of the [Android Privacy Sandbox](https://privacysandbox.com/intl/en_us/android) project.
+I am a software engineer at Google, Core ML, where I build LLM-augmented tools to accelerate AI adoptions across teams at Google, with a focus on prompt optimization and AI agents.
+Before that, I was a part of the [Android Privacy Sandbox](https://privacysandbox.com/intl/en_us/android) project.
 See more about my routine [here](/purpose).

 ### Past
 You can find all my past titles on [LinkedIn](https://www.linkedin.com/in/gu-yuan/) or [resume](/assets/resume.pdf).
 Below are some of fun facts that I am particularly proud of:
 - I am an open-source contributor.
-At Google, I built frameworks and services for a system module in Android 13/14.
-At Cloudera, I contributed to the next-gen storage system, Apache Ozone, as a summer intern.
+At Google, I built frameworks and services for a [system module](https://developers.google.com/privacy-sandbox/protections/on-device-personalization) in Android 13/14.
+At Cloudera, I contributed to the next-gen storage system, [Apache Ozone](https://ozone.apache.org/), as a summer intern.
 - I graduated *summa cum laude* in three years for bachelor's degree, where I completed two majors in computer science and pure mathematics.
 - I love teaching.
 I have been teaching English to Chinese high school students.
 In particular, I helped them prepare standardized tests (TOEFL/SAT) for their college application.
 I also teach computer science: I was a teaching assistant for [CMU's cloud computing course](https://www.cs.cmu.edu/~msakr/15619-f21/) in fall 2021.
 - I love writing, in all forms.
 I won a Chinese national essay competition for 5 consecutive years.
 I was once a poet: I composed many Chinese traditional poems in middle school.